 You're treating every sales role in your company the same way.

-Speaking of sales roles, you are going to fail miserably at creating an elite team of ideally-suited selling superstars (your perfect A-Team) if you treat every single candidate applying for different sales roles all the same way from a hiring standpoint.
+Speaking of sales roles, you are going to fail miserably if you treat every single candidate applying for different sales roles all the same in your selection process.

 I've seen companies who use the exact same sales posting on job boards for every role they need to fill.
 This is a disastrous strategy and will never produce a serious pool of consistently qualified and differentiated candidates any more than using the same landing page, brochure, or value proposition will produce a quality pool of differentiated prospects for your different business offerings.
 Think marketing and deliver the right message to the right audience.